 Potentially, this means that scarring will be reduced.
 Studies also found that this essential oil can also be used effectively to combat inflammation - if a wound is inflamed, it is more likely to leave a scar.

 Lavender essential oil is often used to help you get a restful night’s sleep and promote feelings of calmness.
-Both the leaves and the beautiful purple flowers are used in making the oil.
+The fragrant and the beautiful purple flowers are used in making the oil.

 Lavender is also very effective to help reduce scarring following injury or surgery.
 A 2016 study found that when lavender essential oil is applied topically to the skin, it speeds up the production of collagen, helping the wound to heal naturally.
 On a molecular level, it promotes the growth factor TGF-B, which helps the skin to contract following an injury, encouraging new tissue to grow.